rasheedee1982-prog/Cleanllmfinetune.json/README.md

 Assistant: Hello!
 How can I help?

 User: what is AI
-Assistant: AI means artificial intelligence. thanks
+Assistant: AI means artificial intelligence thanks